For the record, I'm a big thumbs down to Tendonitis Surgery in the vast majority of cases.

 And you still have to recover from the surgery itself, even if everything goes perfect.

-And remember, even if you feel better after surgery, surgery does NOT reduce any of the factors that caused the problem in the first case.
+Remember, even if you feel better after surgery, surgery does NOT reduce any of the factors that caused the problem in the first case.

 Yes, there are people that get great results from surgery.
 Everybody and every situation and every doctor is different.